-- 34. (1) In terms of section 29(6)(b) of the Act, the Council sets out the suspension procedure under this rule. - (2) The management committee or the chief executive officer may, at any time before or after a staff member is charged with misconduct, suspend such staff member with or without pay, as the case may be, where the nature of the misconduct dictates that the staff member be removed from his or her place of duty or if the possibility exists that the staff member may interfere or tamper with witnesses or evidence. - (3) The management committee or the chief executive officer must determine a specific period for suspension. - (4) A staff member may be suspended without pay for - - (a) the duration of the formal disciplinary inquiry; or whichever period is the shortest.
+- 34. (1) In terms of section 29(6)(b) of the Act, the Council sets out the suspension procedure under this rule. - (2) The management committee or the chief executive officer may, at any time before or after a staff member is charged with misconduct, suspend such staff member with or without pay, as the case may be, where the nature of the misconduct dictates that the staff member be removed from his or her place of duty or if the possibility exists that the staff member may interfere or tamper with witnesses or evidence. - (3) The management committee or the chief executive officer must determine a specific period for suspension. - (4) A staff member may be suspended without pay for - - (a) the duration of the formal disciplinary inquiry; or - (b) for a period not exceeding six months, whichever period is the shortest.